code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

     - AppServer will check User_B's SQL Database table that `messageId` exists in table or not?
       - Worldwide all snapchat clients But once message is delivered, AppServer will inform clients to reuse/reset the messageId
     - if messageId exists then its duplicate message, drop it.
+  - We will place a [Cache(Eg: Redis, Memcached)](/System-Design/Concepts/Cache) between Application server and DB.
 - _9._ Video,text,images are stored in different Databases(See DB Design), user-B,timestamp are pushed on MOM, user is acknowledged using zookeeper.
 - _10._ **Sender Service** will be subscriber to MOM and recieves (userB, timestamp).
 It will read DB_userB and send video,image,text to userB.